kinvolk/lokomotive/docs/concepts/components.md

 >NOTE: `lokoctl` automatically detects all `.lokocfg` files in the working directory.
 This can be
 >used to organize component configuration in separate files.

+Installing a Lokomotive component is the same operation as applying its latest configuration, so if you change the configuration in a `.lokocfg` file you can run apply again to apply the new configuration to the cluster.

 ## Rendering a Manifest